11 Last-Standing Authentic Hawaiian Restaurants Locals Fight to Keep Alive (Visit Before Chains Take Over)

 Helena’s Hawaiian Food – Kalihi’s James Beard Award Champion

-The afternoon I brought my cousins here for their first taste of squid lu'au, watching Craig Katsuyoshi explain how his grandmother cooked the same dishes in the same pots made the $15 combo plate feel like a cultural education.
-The butterfish collar was perfectly crispy outside and flaky inside, while the tripe stew packed enough heat from homemade chili pepper water to clear my sinuses.
+The afternoon I brought my cousins here for their first taste of squid lu’au, Craig himself came out and explained how his grandmother cooked the same dishes in the same pots.
+The butterfish collar was perfectly crispy outside and flaky inside.
+The tripe stew packed enough heat from homemade chili pepper water to clear my sinuses.

 What Makes It Special: